"This is one of those books I will refer to throughout the rest of my life."

 As I grappled with my unhappiness, I began to suspect my own accountability or blame in the matter.
 Seeing the need to carefully examine what was going on in this head of mine.
 I took what some call a path, the path to "Know Thyself."
 I finally came to understand my frustration/disappointment was the result of trying to be something I am not.

 I understood that trying to be something you're not means not being who you are.
 And who are we, really?
-We are that which remains when all the inaccurate assumptions or pretenses of ourselves have been stripped away.
+We are that which remains when all the inaccurate assumptions and pretenses of ourselves have been stripped away.

 I understood that the role of the individual is "to see through and undo the web that the culture you were born into has wound around you" (The Madness of Crowds, p.
 37).